andreafuturi/gitmini/README.md

 The git start command begins work on a new ticket.
 It performs the following actions:
   - Retrieves updates from remote origin to ensure you are working on an up-to-date codebase using `git update`
   - Prompts you to resolve any conflicts, if present.
-  - Prepare name of ticket as commit message when publishing with git publish (usefult for a future jira integration, name defaults to WIP-currentdate when no specified)
+  - Prepare name of ticket as commit message when publishing with git publish (usefult for a future jira integration, name defaults to "WIP {timestamp}" when no specified)

 In case you forgot doing it, you can start working on a ticket after you edited some files.
 They will published when you git publish